polywrap/documentation/src/docs/tutorials/create-plugin-wrappers/plugin-manifest.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Each plugin wrapper is orchestrated by a Plugin Manifest `polywrap.plugin.yaml` file.
+Each plugin wrapper project is orchestrated by a Project Manifest `polywrap.yaml` file.
 The Plugin Manfiest provides the Polywrap CLI with basic information it needs to generate code bindings with the [`codegen`](../../reference/cli/commands/codegen) command.
 A plugin wrapper does not need a Polywrap Manifest; the simpler Plugin Manifest is used in its place.